KardosMilan/Precision_LCR_Meter_Automation/README.md

 LCR Control Tool is a standalone Windows application built around PyVISA that automates the workflow of precision impedance measurements.
 It connects to any VISA-compatible LCR meter, controls measurement parameters, logs results in multiple output formats, evaluates measurements against configurable pass/fail limits, and generates publication-ready plots from the collected data — all within a single desktop interface.

+The LCR Control tool was compared to the Vector Network Analyzer on the overlapping frequency range in the case of inductor characterization.
+It has been concluded that on the LCR Meter frequency range, it provides the same or better results as VNA.

 The application went through eight development iterations (v1 through v8), with the full version history preserved in the repository.

 ---